frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise6.md

   <div class="mySlides fade">
     <figure>
       <img src="../images/direction-swap/assy-4.webp" style="width:100%">
       <figcaption>4.
-Insert and fasten the pulleys pulleys and spacers.
+Insert and fasten the pulleys and spacers.
                   For the pulleys, you can utilize 3D printed HTD pulleys from the FRCDesignLib with 1/2" hex inserts.
                   Also fasten the belts into place. </figcaption>
     </figure>